 My cat ate a weed plant.
 Is this dangerous?

 Eating a weed plant that is alive is less dangerous to felines than eating dried flowers or products like edibles, wax, and oils.
 The leaves are relatively harmless, though not a good idea to allow them to overindulge.
-THC must be decarboxylated with heat before it can have psychoactive effects.
+THC must decarboxylate with heat before it can have psychoactive effects.
 Because of this, the THC found in live plants is less likely to trigger as strong of a reaction in cats.
-You will still want to contact your veterinarian about this and keep a close eye on your cat for several days afterward.
+You will still want to contact your veterinarian about this and closely monitor your cat for several days afterward.

 Can I mix weed with catnip for my cat?

 No, mixing dried weed with catnip is never a good idea.
 These two very different plants have different effects on a feline’s body.
-Catnip should never be mixed with marijuana when intended to be used for a cat.
+Never mix marijuana with catnip when intended to be for a cat.
 It is best to let kitties enjoy the effects of catnip without any of the risks that come with THC.

 Kitty owners can agree it is common for cats to get into things owners do not want them to have.
 Unfortunately, one of these things can be substances like marijuana.
 While weed is becoming legal in many places, and usage is common, that does not mean this is safe for pets.
 Cats should not consume THC in any form.
 CBD is safe as long as owners work under their veterinarian’s direction and follow all product use instructions.
 Felines will not feel the same euphoric effects of weed as humans.
 Instead, it can be a confusing, frightening, and even traumatic experience for them.
 THC can cause them significant discomfort and, in rare cases, even death.

 Owners should take great caution to keep their pets away from weed and any kind of cannabis-infused product or edible.
 This also goes for pet-approved CBD products and treats.
-While these are safe to use with cats and do have some positive benefits, they should be kept securely away and not given out freely.
+While these are safe to use with cats and do have some positive benefits, they should be safe, securely away, and not given out freely.
 Cats should always be supervised when taking any kind of CBD product.
-This information is not intended to be a substitute for advice from a veterinarian.
+This information is not intended to substitute for a veterinarian’s advice.
 It is for informational purposes only.